MarvinLer/pypownet/doc/source/params_default.rst

     Another positive point of this subreward is that it discriminizes well two grid situations with the same number of overflows, since it takes into account the capacity usage information of all lines.
     For instance, one grid with 1 overflow and all other lines at 99% capacity usage should have a worse reward than one with 1 overflow and 10% usage for other lines.

+The values of the scaling factors for each of the environment can be seen in their ``reward_signal.CustomRewardSignal.__init__``.

+Besides, the **CustomRewardSignal** of the *defaultXX* default environments manage the flag of game over returned by th step function ``pypownet.environment.RunEnv.step(action)``; see :ref:`reward_signal` for more information on this flag.
+For all the kinds of pypownet's exceptions contained within the flag, the model will output a specific (constant) reward whose values can be viewed in the ``__init__`` file.
+The ``compute_reward`` function of their custom reward will output rewards with the values at specific places within the output list: for instance, if too many loads are cut (see :ref:`config_file`), then the first value of the ouptut list (relative to loads cut subreward by design) will be of value the generic value for game over caused by too many cut loads, and 0 for the other values; the sum of this list equals the effective nominal value for too many loads isolated.

+Overall, the design of the *defaultXX* default environments reward signal involves security (grid and individuals), economical and convenience aspects, which should approximate the ultimate score function for the goal of creating controlers supporting dispatchers for the everyday task of conducting power grid of nationwide scale.

+See the next section :ref:`game_settings` for creating new environments.